 - A team of experts advocating on your behalf

 - AWO Letter, AWO Alerts, and other timely publications

 - Avenues to market your services

-Provisional members are companies that have been members of AWO for less than two (2) years and have not yet completed their first two AWO-certified RCP audits.
+Provisional members are companies that have been members of AWO for less than one (1) year and have not yet provided a TPO-issued TSMS Certificate, Letter of Compliance, or comparable documentation certifying compliance with an SMS that meets the minimum requirements of 46 CFR Subchapter M Part 138.
 All new carrier members will be classified as Provisional on all member websites and RCP lists.
 You will be able to access the full range of member benefits during this period.

 Making Sense of the Dues